sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-11-30-primer-chapter5.md

     ... // soem codes which handles the exception
 }

-// example of basid use
+// example of basic use
 #include <stdexcept>

 try{